zbeekman/ZstdFortranLib/README.md

 This project uses templating and compile-time polymorphism (procedure overloading) for improving the functionality of operators on intrinsic types.
-Templating functionality is provided via the [Jin2For] tool, which adds functionality to the [Jinja2] templating engine specific to writing Fortran programs.
+Templating functionality is provided via the [Jin2For] tool, which adds functionality to the [Jinja2] templating enginep specific to writing Fortran programs.

 __:warning:NEVER MANUALLY EDIT SOURCES IN THE [`generated`] DIRECTORY! :warning:__